Learn how to make Romesco Sauce (Salsa Romesco) at home!

 Ingredients

 This sauce is Spanish in origin, but you can find the ingredients in almost any grocery store.
-Here's what Romesco Sauce is made of:
+Here's what you'll need:

 How to Make Romesco Sauce

-The best thing about this sauce, apart from it's amazing smokey taste, is that it's so easy to make.
+The best thing about this sauce, apart from it's amazing smokey taste, is that it's so easy to make!
+You'll find a detailed recipe card below, but here's an overview of the steps:

-You'll start by roasting the tomatoes.
-Use a sharp knife to make in X in the top and bottom of the tomatoes, then roast them until their skin is wrinkled and slightly charred.
+- Roast the tomatoes.
+Use a sharp knife to make in X in the top and bottom of your tomatoes, then roast them in a hot oven until their skin is wrinkled and slightly charred.
+Let the tomatoes cool slightly, then remove their skin, core them, and blot them dry.

-And that's it, your delicious Romesco Sauce is ready to be enjoyed.
+And that's it, your delicious, homemade Romesco Sauce recipe is ready to be enjoyed.
 Just try not to eat it all with a spoon ... it's a challenge, I'm telling you!

-This tasty sauce can be served cold or hot (warm it in a microwave or over low heat), and there are so many ways to use it!
+This tasty Spanish Romesco Sauce recipe can be served cold or hot (warm it in a microwave or over low heat), and there are so many ways to use it!
 Try one of these creative ideas for enjoying this delicious roasted red pepper sauce:

-- Serve as a dip for crudité, crackers, and bread.
+- Serve as a dip for crudité, crackers, crostini, and bread.

-- Use as a pasta sauce or serve over zucchini noodles (or another spiralized veggies).
+- Use as a pasta sauce or serve it over zucchini noodles (or another spiralized veggies).

 - Spoon over (or use as a dipping sauce for) steamed, roasted, or grilled vegetables.

-- Stir into soups, stews, or even gazpacho.
+- Stir it into soups, stews, or even gazpacho.

 - Use it to top fish, chicken, or meat.

-- Mix with salad greens (thin with more oil and/or vinegar first, if desired).
+- Mix it with salad greens for a bold dressing (thin with more oil and/or vinegar first, if desired).

-- Use as a dressing for grain and veggie bowls, like this Mediterranean Quinoa Bowl.
+- Use as a sauce for grain and veggie bowls, like this Mediterranean Quinoa Bowl.

 - Serve with fries instead of ketchup.